You are here

 One of the pioneers of sustainable agriculture, Dr. Wes Jackson is a 1958 graduate of Kansas Wesleyan University.
-Dr. Jackson returned to Salina, KS after creating the Sustainability program at the University of California.
-He launched The Land Institute, just a few miles from campus, and has been conducting research that has influenced the field of sustainable agriculture for more than x decades.
+Dr. Jackson returned to Salina, KS, after creating the Sustainability program at the University of California.
+He launched The Land Institute, just a few miles from campus, and has been conducting research that has influenced the field of sustainable agriculture.
 A regular speaker in our classrooms, Dr. Jackson has provided extraordinary experiences for our students.
 In addition, KWU has partnered with a local farm to provide farm-to-table opportunities with our dining service on campus and hands-on learning for our students.
 These partnerships, along with many others, enrich the experience for students in our program.

 Download a program information sheet with a sample course schedule: EcosphericStudies.pdf

 NEW!
 3+2 Master's Program with Western State Colorado University